Bushmen, open plains and game viewing

 Tau Pan Camp consists of 9 environmentally adapted en-suite tents including 1 family tent, which are set on raised decks.
 The central area houses the dining room, lounge and game viewing and star gazing deck and all areas are connected by sand path walkways.

 Children of any age are welcome during non-peak periods.

 Deception Valley Lodge

 The lodge offers all the facilities that ensure a comfortable and relaxing stay.
-With a stunning location overlooking the waterhole, each of the 8 very spacious suites has a bedroom, separate lounge area, en-suite bathroom with Victorian bath and outdoor shower.
+With a stunning location overlooking the waterhole, each of the 8 spacious suites has a bedroom, separate lounge area, and an en-suite bathroom with Victorian bath and outdoor shower.

 Children of any age are welcome.